harshit012/Web_Services_Framework/README.md

 _____________________________________________________________________________________________________________________________________

 # Tutorials and reference documentation:
+For the convenience of users, I've created some custom annotations which can be applied on services.
+The user has to follow the specified guidelines regarding annotations mentioned below.
+If the user does not follow the guidelines then Service Exception will be raised.
 ## Annotations:
 **1. @Path("/employee")**

    Path annotation can be applied on class and method.
 The value of this annotation should always starts with front Slash followed by path.
+The user has to follow the guidelines regarding each annotation mentioned below.
+If user does not follows the guidelines then Service Exception is raised.
    Example:-
 ```
 import com.thinking.machines.webrock.annotations.*;